 So let’s begin with the haircut I got last week that has changed the way I carry myself so much!
 Here is my old hairstyle:

 My latest obsession has been my new Alexa Chung hair cut.
 As always, Alexa was way ahead of the curve on this one, she was rocking this low-maintenance shattered bob back in 2010 when everyone else was obsessed with Lauren Conrad’s barrel curls.
 I have kinky, thin Eurasian hair like Alexa which helps.

 So what do you need to ask your hairdresser to get the perfect fringe?

 1)Take in your favourite picture of the style (you can have a look at some of the variations below and maybe use one).

-3)Make sure the fringe is not cut too blunt and the technician cuts into it so it clumps together nicely when styled and actually looks piece.
+3)Make sure the fringe is not cut too blunt and the technician cuts into it so it clumps together nicely when styled and actually looks “piece-y”.

-4)The hairdresser should also take some pieces from the side of your face so that it frames your face and feathers into the side lengths of your hair.
+4)The hairdresser should also take some pieces from the side of your face so that it frames your face and blends into the side lengths of your hair.

 All the tips on how to style this are coming in my video on the weekend.